Skip to main content

 Brewing in Huntington after 1971

-The art of brewing beer returned to Huntington in elegant fashion in 1996 with Brew Baker's Restaurant and Brewery.
+The art of brewing beer returned to Huntington in elegant fashion in 1996 with BrewBākers Restaurant and Brewery.
 It had a top-of-the-line brewing system, complimenting a top of the line operation: the brewmaster (imported straight from Bavaria), the beer, the chef, the menu, the bakery, the decor....everything.
 The city fell in love with its new brewery.
 But the fun was over almost as soon as it began.
 Brew Baker's was in financial trouble that is widely believed to have been caused by a host of problems encountered during construction.
 The name was changed to River & Rail Brewery in 1997 and then closed for good in 1998.
-Large crowds regularly packed the joint but failed to generate enough cash flow to keep it open.
+The large crowds that regularly packed the joint failed to generate enough cash flow to keep it open.
 While it lasted though, this facility produced some of the finest beers anywhere.

-When it opened we worried that Brew Baker's would end up being a "too good to be true" phenomenon.
-Our worst fears were realized.
-It is easy to sit here and speculate on what went wrong without knowing all the facts.
-But take one look at the size and scope of the restaurant and the renovations that took place and the picture begins to unfold.
-At the risk of sounding too much like arm-chair quarterbacks here, we always felt from the get-go that the best plan would have been to either add the brewery to an already existing restaurant such as Chili-Willi's or Heritage Station; or pick a smaller, less pretentious design.
+ākers opened I worried it would end up being a "too good to be true" phenomenon.
+My worst fears were realized.
+It's easy to sit here and speculate on what went wrong without knowing all the facts.
+But one look at the size and scope of the restaurant and the renovations that took place and the picture begins to unfold.
+At the risk of sounding too much like an arm-chair quarterback, I always felt from the get-go that the best plan would have been to mimic what had been done successfully in Portsmouth, OH and Parkersburg, WV by simply adding a brewery to an already existing restaurant such as Chili-Willi's, or else pick a smaller, less expensive design and just get on with making good beer.

 Trade Names and Timeline for the Brewery at